 Wally has a Master’s Degree in Counselling Psychology and has done clinical work for 15 years.
 Wally is e based out of Lethbridge where he lives with his wife and three children.

-The Training and Technical Assistance Program delivers expert training through a full-time Director and two trainers with a high level of skill and expertise in multiple areas.
+The Training and Technical Assistance Program delivers expert training through a full-time Director and two trainers with a high level of skill and expertise in multiple areas, as highlighted above.
 We also carry a contracted faculty of part-time expert trainers who are leaders in their fields and are working in agencies or private practice across Canada.
 As we work with you to tailor and customize your training needs, we will identify the best trainer option and then have that trainer work with you to finalize logistics and the training delivery.